Same-sex relationship: Laws against

 A sodomy law defines certain sexual acts as sex crimes.
 The precise sexual acts meant by the term sodomy are rarely spelled out in the law, but is typically understood by courts to include any sexual act which does not lead to procreation.
 Furthermore, Sodomy has many synonyms: buggery, crime against nature, unnatural act, deviant sexual intercourse.
 It also has a range of similar euphemisms.
 While in theory, this may include heterosexual oral sex, anal sex, masturbation, and bestiality, in practice such laws are primarily enforced against sex between men (particularly anal sex).

 In the United States, the Supreme Court invalidated all sodomy laws in Lawrence v.
 Texas in 2003.
 47 out of 50 states had repealed any specifically anti-homosexual-conduct laws at the time.

 Some other countries criminalize homosexual acts.
 In a handful of countries, all of which are Muslim countries, it remains a capital crime.
-In a highly publicized case, two male teenagers, Mahmoud Asgari and Ayaz Marhoni, were hanged in Iran in 2005 reportedly because they had been caught having sex with each other.
+In a highly publicized case, two male teenagers, Mahmoud Asgari and Ayaz Marhoni, were hanged in Iran in 2005 reportedly because they had been caught having sex with each other, though this is disputed.